JonoDNelson/pureweb-shuffle/README.md

 1. Generate an array A of size N, from 1 -> N.
 2. Iterate backwards through A, swapping A[i] with another random element A[j], where 0 <= j < i, and printing immediately.

-I generate the array to quickly/easily ensure the whole range is present, and decreasing the range of elements to swap ensures that: I save an extra iteration of the array in computation, and prevent duplicate prints by not swapping future elements I've already printed.
+I generate the array to quickly/easily ensure the whole range is present, and printing immediately then decreasing the range for elements to swap at each step ensures that: I save an unnecessary iteration of the array in computation, and prevent duplicate prints by not swapping future elements I've already printed.

 ## Future possible improvements